 Upgrading from base to enhanced authentication in an existing cluster requires a full cluster reboot.
 The upgrade copies user accounts from /etc/passwd into /var/tcb/files/auth.db, removes passwords from /etc/passwd, and switches to a new security library.
-A new process authenticating a user name and password, such as a telnet session, uses the new library and access the new databases.
+A new process authenticating a user name and password, such as a telnet session, uses the new library and accesses the new databases.
 However, an existing process, such as a dtlogin session or a locked CDE window, continues to use the original library.
-Because this library expects to access /etc/passwd, from which passwords have been removed, an existing process consistently encounters password verification failures.
+Because this library expects to access /etc/passwd, from which password verification failures.
 In particular, the console login window encounters this problem, which can create the erroneous belief that the root account is disabled.
 The cluster reboot prevents this situation.